 Third Xarelto Bellwether Trial

-The plaintiff was Dora Mingo.
-She had hip replacement surgery in 2015, and following that surgery developed deep vein thrombosis (DVT).
-She was prescribed Xarelto to treat her DVT, but soon after taking the drug suffered gastrointestinal bleeding and blood loss anemia and had to be hospitalized.
-Ms. Mingo alleged in her complaint that Bayer, Janssen, and Johnson & Johnson (defendants) knew of this problem with Xarelto but failed to adequately warn patients and doctors.
+In 2015, Plaintiff Dora Mingo had hip replacement surgery, and soon after she developed deep vein thrombosis (DVT).
+Ms. Mingo was prescribed the blood thinner to treat DVT.
+Shortly after taking Xarelto she suffered gastrointestinal bleeding and anemia.
+She had to be hospitalized.
+In her lawsuit Ms. Mingo alleged that Janssen, Bayer, and Johnson & Johnson knew of the risks of internal bleeding when taking Xarelto but failed to adequately warn patients and doctors.
 This failure to warn, she alleged, was the proximate cause of her injuries.

-One of the key allegations of this trial was that a simple lab test to evaluate the patient’s risk of bleeding while taking Xarelto would have prevented many of these uncontrolled bleeding events, including Ms. Mingo’s.
+A primary allegation in the trial was that a lab test analyzing a patient’s risk of internal bleeding while taking Xarelto could have prevented many uncontrolled bleeding events, including the plaintiff’s.
 The test is called a Prothrombin Time (PT) test.
-Defendants, Ms. Mingo alleged, did not adequately represent the importance of this PT test to the medical community administering Xarelto.
+Ms. Mingo alleged that defendants did not explain the importance of this PT test to doctors and the medical community who prescribe the blood-thinning medication.

 The jury, on August 18, 2017, disagreed.
 The jury found that Ms. Mingo had not established her failure to warn claim.
 That’s my lawyerly way of saying that Dora Mingo lost her case.